 Are you at home?
 Take a moment to look around you.
 Almost everything you can see is susceptible to water damage.
 Bad weather, a faulty pipeline – there are one too many ways for water to get in your home and ruin something valuable.
 If this has already happened, call us immediately for our flood restoration and water removal services.

-Fortunately, there are a number of steps you can take right now to prevent water getting into your home and causing extensive damage.
+Fortunately, there are a number of ways to check if you have any water damage and steps you can take right now to prevent water getting into your home and causing extensive damage.
 Follow these nine tips and don’t let the next storm catch you by surprise!

 1. Clean your gutters: The very first thing you must do is probably the nastiest one.
 Remove the garbage that’s blocking your gutters and make sure they are working perfectly.
 Do this at least twice a year.

 2. Tidy up your garden: You need a little bit of green outside, it looks good and it soaks up water from storms.
 What you don’t need is roots wrapping your pipes and breaking them.
 Make sure your garden is tidy and cut unnecessary vegetation.

 3. Take care of sprinklers and hoses: Most people don’t realise that frozen water in a hose can lead to serious pipeline damage.
 And your sprinklers might be targeting your walls or entrances without you knowing it.
 Check them regularly to avoid any issues.